 If you have concerns about the welfare of a child, but not of an urgent nature, you can also contact the NSPCC 0808 800 5000.

 Policies, Procedures, Guidance & Templates

-CANI has worked with British Canoeing, Canoe Scotland and Canoe wales to devlop the Policies, guidance documents and guidance documents.
+CANI has worked with British Canoeing, Scottish Canoe Association and Canoe Wales to develop the Policies and guidance documents.
 CANI also works closely with the NSPCC Child Protection in Sport Unit, and Sport N.I to ensure we are compliant and undertake regular audits from NSPCC.